andrewsanchez/GenBankQC/README.rst

     Installation
 ====================

-While I have not yet created a conda recipe for genbank-qc, the recommended installation method is to use conda.
-Genbank-qc uses the `ETE Toolkit`_ which can conflict with other dependencies due to the version of python it requires.
-Anaconda makes it easy to create a virtual environment with a specific version of python.

 .. _ETE Toolkit: http://etetoolkit.org/

 If you don't yet have a working conda installation, please download and install `Miniconda`_.